diyan/go-web-framework-comparison/README.md

 - :thumbsdown: martini, hoisie/web, macaron are not considered, their handers are not strongly typed due to reflective dependency injection
 - :thumbsdown: zenazn/goji handler and middleware are not strongly typed to emulate function overload
 - :thumbsdown: gin has "func (c *Context) Next()" function that visible to all handlers but must be called only inside middleware
-- :thumbsup: echo, goji/goji, pressly/chi, negroni has strongly typed middleware with reasonable signatures
+- :thumbsup: echo, goji/goji, ozzo-routing, pressly/chi, negroni has strongly typed middleware with reasonable signatures
 - :question: negroni uses quite unusual signature for middleware.
 Why?
 I have only one explanation at this point.
 Author decide to avoid usage of higher-order function, so it would be easier to grasp for not-experienced developers
 - TODO gocraft/web PROs and CONs that related to the middleware API